 Basic elements of the UI such as navigation drawer, tab bar, button etc. are part of the SDK.

 They do not have to be developed.

 These support expected interaction patterns and are designed to be appealing.

 The app performance is good in most cases.

 Since the JS bridge is no longer available, CPU usage is close to that of native applications.
-Flutter apps, however, are characterized by a higher memory consumption - especially in comparison to native and react-native applications.
-It is questionable whether a flutter app can really become so extensive that RAM use (apart from power consumption) becomes a problem.
+Google Flutter apps, however, are characterized by a higher memory consumption - especially in comparison to native and react-native applications.
+It is questionable whether a Google Flutter app can really become so extensive that RAM use (apart from power consumption) becomes a problem.

 The SDK is being actively developed.
 So a lot can and will change.
 Above all, I will keep an eye on these developments: